vmmuthu31/Agri-Farm/README.md

 5. Overall, Web3 technology can help revolutionize the food supply chain by enabling end-to-end traceability, improving efficiency and transparency, and enhancing the security of the system.
 This can ultimately benefit farmers, businesses, and consumers alike

 ## Tech Stack:
-FrontEND: NextJS, lit components
+FrontEND: NextJS
 BackEND:  Solidity, DynamoDB.
-Framework: Tailwindcss, React-icons, MaterialUI, Biconomy, Push Protocol, FVM
+Framework: Tailwindcss, React-icons, MaterialUI, Biconomy, Push Protocol, Filecoin
 Technologies: Blockchain, AI/ML, Cloud (AWS).
+UseCases: We use Biconomy Social-Auth to connect web2 user to web3.
+As farmers has no idea regards wallet it will be the gateway to them.
+We use Push protocols to notify each step to step progress updation.
+And the Filecoin blockchain records transactions to provide verification of file storage

 ## Landing Page
 ![image](https://user-images.githubusercontent.com/88650559/220404397-184f52a2-616c-46ed-bc12-d6ab77c15725.png)